monkeypants/OpenDigitalProcurementGovHack2016/docs/why.rst

  * usees blockchain ledger to make gateways accountable for preventing collusion,
  * shows how a smart eInvoicing protocol design can recude the cost of finance to Australian businesses, more than doubling the projected national productivity dividend currently anticipated by eInvoicing proponents.

-On the way, we will demonstrate how strategic mistrust can be used to improve liquidity, and how information can be private while data is (usefully) open.
+On the way, we will demonstrate how strategic mistrust can enhance liquidity, and how businesses can control the flow of information (selective revelation) through untrusted open data.